Lea Niako: Life in Nazi Germany and after

 Nothing is known of Niako's life in service of Schellenberg.
 Niako wished to return to her dancing career, but Goebbels opposed this, noting that it was a 'difficult topic' on account of the Sosnowski affair.
 In the end, Goebbels helped Niako by arranging a contract with the German Opera House but Niako was almost never allowed to perform.
 On 8 March 1937, she held a dance performance at the Volksbühne on Horst-Wessel-Platz (today Rosa-Luxemburg-Platz) in Berlin.
 In January 1938, Niako was arrested and sentenced to nine months in prison for treason but was shortly thereafter pardoned.
 On 2 February 1938 and 1 March 1939 she again performed at the Volksbühne.
 Though she no longer performed in the nude, Niako continued to dance erotically and acrobatically, taking inspiration from folk dances to create a unique and atmospheric experience.
 Her costumes were, at least during this time, designed and made by Henny Kruse.

 Unhappy with the lukewarm state of her career, Niako in 1939 personally petitioned Adolf Hitler to help her secure a permanent contract with UFA GmbH, a major film company.
-Instead of Hitler, she then negotiated with his adjuntant Alwin-Broder Albrecht, who only managed to secure for Niako a promise that she would be "given the possibility to act in films with dance sequences".
+Instead of Hitler, she then negotiated with his adjutant Alwin-Broder Albrecht, who only managed to secure for Niako a promise that she would be "given the possibility to act in films with dance sequences".
 When Niako protested this, Albrecht simply responded that he would not answer any further letters from her.